 2. Developmental Challenges Children in Alternative Care Face

 There are various sorts of challenges that children face before entering alternative care, during alternative care, and even after when they’re independent and living their own lives.
 They are faced with complications ranging from physical health, mental health, to developmental problems during a period in their lives where brain development is most critical.
 For every effort to be made to protect children from these challenges, it is important to understand where these issues are rooted.
 Only then, can guidelines be established that allows agencies, families, and communities to develop practices that serve as a healing process for a child.

 Attachment to a primary caregiver, however, shouldn’t only be measured by placement in a permanent home, but also by a relationship between the caregiver and child that fosters the development of emotional security and social conscience.
-A child attaches themselves and sees a caregiver as a parent towards adults who provide attention towards the child’s day-to-day needs of physical care, nourishment, comfort, affection, and stimulation.
-The inability to form this type of connection for young children reflects heavily on their behavior in their adulthood, as their inability to trust and love translates into the infliction of rage and pain on society in the future.
+A child attaches themselves and sees a caregiver as a parent who provides attention towards the child’s day-to-day needs of physical care, nourishment, comfort, affection, and stimulation.
+The inability to form this type of connection for young children reflects heavily on their behavior in their adulthood, as their inability to trust and love translates into negative reactions to future situations.

 Interruptions in the continuity of the child’s caregiver can also potentially have detrimental impacts on the development of the child.
 They can add stress to the child’s brain development and contribute to inadequate parenting, inhibiting the child from developing a sense of self in the long-term.
 It leads children to perceive their sense of time exclusively on the present and not the future — letting them see life as temporary phases rather than with permanence.
 Therefore, the assignment of a primary caregiver who provides the child with psychological support should be cautiously considered and given a lot of importance, as disruptions in the continuity of caregivers have a more adverse impact.